-- Peer-Reviewed Journals and Series (open-access)
+- Journals (open-access)

-- UNL Dissertations from ProQuest-UMI: More than 13,000 Ph.D. dissertations from the University of Nebraska-Lincoln.
+- UNL Dissertations from ProQuest-UMI: More than 14,000 Ph.D. dissertations from the University of Nebraska-Lincoln.
 Includes all dissertations 1902-present.
 Free full-text access from UNL campus connections.
 Users from outside UNL have free abstracts and 24-page previews, with the option to purchase electronic full-text.
 This area is managed by ProQuest.